findtimk/TweetGPT_Lambda/README.md

 Create lambda function with `Python 3.11` environment for each module you want to use.

-In this repo's case we're creating 3 lambda functions and name them;
+In this repo's case we're creating 3 Lambda functions and name them;
 > fakeTweetTracker

 > respondGenerator